Topl/Bifrost/documentation/docs/reference/Networks/connect-to-the-testnet.md

 In this example, we will be using Docker to run the node.

 The way to connect to a testnet is by adding it as a known peer.
-To do this via CLI, you can use `--knownPeersUnresolvedDns testnet.topl.co:9085`.
+To do this via CLI, you can use `--knownPeers testnet.topl.co:9085`.
 You will also need to pass the `--config` which contains the genesis block information and other configuration requirements for the given testnet.

 The testnet configs are hosted on GitHub https://github.com/Topl/Genesis_Testnets which can be automatically downloaded by Bifrost using the `--config https://raw.githubusercontent.com/Topl/Genesis_Testnets/main/testnet2/config.yaml` parameter.